 My first choice:

-Ukulele Movement66 Kampong Bugis, Level 5, Kallang Rivergreen Building, Singapore 338987 Tel: +65 6299 0580 (CURRENTLY at: 178, Race Course Road, 218608) It’s at a building with a lady with a moustache painted near the top.
+Ukulele Movement66 Kampong Bugis, Level 5, Kallang Rivergreen Building, Singapore 338987 Tel: +65 6299 0580 (CURRENTLY at: 809, French Road, #02-41, Kitchener Complex, Singapore 200809 It’s at a building with a lady with a moustache painted near the top.
 Take the lift to get into the shop.
 This is the best ukulele shop in Singapore because it’s THE ukulele shop that brought it all in at first.
-Edit: Closest MRT station is Farrer Park and then it’s just a walk from there.
+Edit: Closest MRT station is Lavendar and then it’s just a walk from there.

 Makala, Kala, Anueanue etc. The brands in this store are all well recognized for their craftsmanship.
 If you’re not buying your ukulele here, they still have accessories like ukulele straps, music books and dvds.
 Compared to Yamaha, their books and dvd range is more extensive since it’s specifically for the ukulele.